quakerpunk/gatsby-blog/content/blog/projects/index.md

 I’m planning on seeing how we use the house for 6 months so I can get an idea of which switches we use the most.
 Then, update those with Z-Wave switches.

 I’ve also wanted a massive home server.
-The plan right now is for a server based on [OpenMediaVault](https://www.openmediavault.org/) with additional services running in Docker.
+The plan is for a server based on [OpenMediaVault](https://www.openmediavault.org/) with services running in Docker.
 Those services would include:

 - Home Assistant
 - [Plex](https://www.plex.tv/)